 - Prepare for a flood.

 - Know your flood risk.
-Find your property on the Flood Insurance Rate Map (FIRM)
+Find your property on the City's Real Estate GIS or FEMA's National Flood Hazard Layer.

 - Build or restock your emergency preparedness kit, including a flashlight, batteries, battery-powered radio, and emergency supply of water and food, and first aid supplies.